Bira/octopus-carnival/_drafts/wir-mm-4e-rust-monster.md

 This means that any magic armor or weapon used by the party, no matter what material it's made from, is at risk when fighting a dweomer eater.
-Mundane items are fine, but that is scant consolation for a level 11 party will typically clad in +2 or +3 armor and weapons.
+Mundane items are fine, but that is scant consolation for a level 11 party typically clad in +2 or +3 armor and weapons.
 Yes, if you hit them with spells channeled through a magic implement, the implement rusts even if it's made of wood or crystal.

 You can still extract residuum equal in value to any items destroyed by a dweomer eater from its corpse, at least.